kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The framework should avoid one generic “Kora” Skill that silently mixes generations.

-## The Risk: Skills Can Hide Documentation Problems
+## The Risk: Skills Can Hide Documentation Problems { #risk-skills-hide-documentation }

 A framework should not use AI guidance to compensate for missing public documentation.